Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Results

 \subsubsection{Triple Relaxed Match Accuracy:}

-The Relaxed Match results Figure~\ref{fig:relaxed_match} emphasizes the benefits of the Full Dual-Decoder architecture, particularly in domains where surface-level variability in entity naming and relation phrasing is common.
-In the Healthcare domain, both the Full Dual-Decoder and Structured-only modes achieved high relaxed match scores (0.7+), underscoring the model’s ability to correctly capture semantically equivalent relations even when phrased differently.

-In the Cultural Heritage domain, the Full Dual-Decoder again showed a clear improvement over the Structured-only mode.
-This suggests that combining unstructured reasoning with structured outputs helps the model better generalize across less standardized historical expressions and relation types.

-Semantic Search, however, remained the most difficult domain across all modes, showing very low relaxed match accuracy.
-These results highlight the difficulty of interpreting vague or abstract search-related phrases and turning them into clear, structured knowledge.

-The scores are 0 for Unstructured-only approach because it doesn't generate any triples to evaluate these metrics.
+The Relaxed Match results (Figure~\ref{fig:relaxed_match}a) emphasize the benefits of the Full Dual-Decoder, particularly where surface-level variability in entity naming and relation phrasing is common.
+In Healthcare, both the Full Dual-Decoder and Structured-only modes achieved high relaxed match scores (0.7+), underscoring the model's ability to capture semantically equivalent relations phrased differently.
+In Cultural Heritage, the Full Dual-Decoder again clearly improved over Structured-only, suggesting that combining unstructured reasoning with structured outputs helps generalize across less standardized historical expressions and relation types.
+Semantic Search remained the most difficult domain across all modes, highlighting the difficulty of turning vague or abstract search-related phrases into clear, structured knowledge.
+Scores are 0 for Unstructured-only because it generates no triples to evaluate.